DaiwikMarrott/SecureThings_272_GP/README.md

-# SecureThings_272_GP

-Group Project for CMPT272

-## ToDos:

-- [ ] Update UI (make it look better than it is as of now & responsive) [Priyansh]
-- [ ] Connect location to frontend + table & additional details [Luvveer + Sanchit]
-- [ ] Add functionality for Emergency handler (includes passcode) [Yasir]

-# Metro Vancouver 9-1-1 Emergency Call Answer System
+# Emergency Reporting System - Project Group 24

 ## Project Overview

-This project is a web-based emergency reporting system for Metro Vancouver’s 9-1-1 Emergency Call Answer Service.
-The application allows the public, including civilians, to submit emergency reports that can be monitored and reviewed by operators and first responders.
-The system logs essential information about each emergency, such as:
+This project implements a web-based emergency reporting system for Metro Vancouver's 9-1-1 Emergency Call Answer Service.
+The application allows civilians to submit emergency reports and enables operators and first responders to monitor and review these reports.
+The system logs crucial information about each emergency, including witness details, emergency type, location, and additional comments.

-- Witness's contact information
-- Type of emergency (fire, shooting, vehicle accident, medical, etc.)
+## Getting Started

+1. Clone the repository
+2. Open `index.html` in a web browser
-- Location of the emergency
+3. Use the form to submit emergency reports
-- Optional image link
-- Additional comments

-Operators can view, modify, and delete reports based on a passcode, with reports displayed interactively on a map.

----
+4. View submitted reports on the map and in the list

-## Features and Requirements
+## Key Features

-The project requirements include the following features:

-1. **Interactive Map with Emergency Markers**:

-   - Displays all reported emergencies on a map (using Leaflet and OpenStreetMap).
+- Interactive map displaying emergency markers using Leaflet and OpenStreetMap
+- Detailed emergency report submission form
+- Dynamic list of emergency reports
-   - Allows users to interact with markers to view details.
+- Map marker interaction to view emergency details
-   - Dynamically filters the emergency list based on map zoom level.

-2. **Detailed Emergency Report Submission**:

-   - A form to submit reports with fields for name, phone, emergency type, location, picture link, and comments.
-   - Automatically logs the report’s date, time, and status (initially set to OPEN).
-   - Report details are displayed interactively.

-3. **Passcode-protected Modifications**:

-   - Users can modify or delete reports after entering a valid passcode (to be implemented by the team).
-   - MD5 hash is required for passcode storage.

-4. **DOM Storage and Validation**:
-   - DOM Storage API is used to save data.
-   - Error handling and feedback for incorrect inputs.

----
+- Responsive web layout

 ## Technologies Used

-- **HTML, CSS, JavaScript**: Core front-end development
-- **Bootstrap**: Enhances UI components and styling
-- **Leaflet with OpenStreetMap**: Displays emergency markers on an interactive map
-- **CryptoJS**: Used for MD5 hashing of passcodes (to be implemented)
-- **DOM Storage API**: Stores emergency reports locally

-## Completed Components

-The following components have been implemented:

-1. HTML Structure:
-   - **Basic structure with a navigation bar, form for submitting emergency reports, and a map section to display reports.**
-   - **Comments added to explain each section, making it easy for teammates to understand.**
-2. CSS Styling:
-   - **Applied a red-and-white theme based on Simon Fraser University colors.**
-   - **Styled navbar, form, buttons, and the map container.**
-   - **Comments explain styling for each component.**
-3. JavaScript Functionality:
-   - **Initialized the map with Leaflet and set a central view on Vancouver.**
-   - **Handled form submission for emergency reports with data validation.**
-   - **Displayed emergency reports dynamically as a list and on the map as markers.**
-   - **Added comments for each JavaScript function to explain its purpose and logic.**

-So niggas as far as i know this is the shit that is left for us to complete

-1. Passcode Protection for Modifying/Deleting Reports:
-   - **Implement a passcode prompt for modification and deletion actions.**
-   - **Use MD5 hashing (via CryptoJS) to store and verify the passcode.**
-2. Map Integration with Leaflet API:
-   - **Add functionality to update the emergency list dynamically based on map zoom level.**
-   - **Highlight a marker on the map when a corresponding list item is clicked.**
-3. Error Handling and Input Validation:
-   - **Implement feedback for incorrect form inputs, such as an alert for invalid phone numbers.**
-   - **Add error feedback for failed map operations if any issues occur with marker placements.**
-4. Advanced UI Enhancements (Optional):
-   - **Add animations to the search bar and other form elements.**
-   - **Improve map interactivity, such as zoom-specific marker clusters (if feasible).**
+- HTML5, CSS3, JavaScript
+- Bootstrap 4.5.2 for responsive design
+- Leaflet.js for map integration
+- CryptoJS for MD5 hashing
+- DOM Storage API for local data storage

+## Project Requirements

+1. Interactive map with emergency markers
+2. Detailed emergency report submission
+3. Passcode-protected modifications (to be implemented)
+4. Local data storage using DOM Storage API
+5. Input validation and error handling

+## Methodology

+Our team adopted an iterative development approach, focusing on implementing core functionalities first:

+1. Set up the basic HTML structure with Bootstrap for styling
+2. Implemented the emergency report submission form
+3. Integrated Leaflet.js for map functionality
+4. Developed the dynamic emergency list display

+## Challenges Faced

+1. First-time use of GitHub and git branching for most team members
+2. Integrating Leaflet.js with dynamic report data
+3. Implementing secure passcode protection for report modifications
+4. Filtering reports based on map bounds
+5. Handling filtered reports on map and additional information containers

+## Lessons Learned

+1. Importance of version control and collaborative coding using GitHub
+2. Practical application of web APIs (Leaflet, DOM Storage)
+3. Balancing functionality with user experience in web application design
+4. State management in vanilla js
+5. Create issue &rarr; assign members, add tags &rarr; Link commit to issue &rarr; Resolve/Comment &rarr; Merge

+## Potential Issues and Future Improvements

+1. Implement geolocation for more accurate emergency location reporting
+2. Enhance security measures for passcode protection
+3. Improve map interactivity with clustering for multiple reports in close proximity
+4. Implement real-time updates for emergency reports
+5. Club/Group emergency reports for same location

+## GitHub and Git Branch Usage

+This project marked the first time using GitHub and git branching for most team members.
+We learned to:

+- Create and manage repositories
+- Work with branches for feature development
+- Resolve merge conflicts
+- Collaborate effectively using pull requests